 The jury returned a not guilty verdict on all counts.
 (Client did not testify)

-Our client and her finance were terminating their relationship on a sunday afternoon.
-Our client was in the process of packing her belongings and moving out of her fiancé’s house.
+Our client and her finance were terminating their relationship on a Sunday afternoon.
+Our client was in the process of packing her belongings and moving out of her fiance’s house.
 It was a rough and emotional day and she decided to have a several drinks during the day as she was packing up her belongings.
 At some point she was putting belonging in her car when neighbors contacted the police because of a strange vehicle in front of their house and our client appeared emotional and distressed.
 When an officer arrived he determined no crime had occurred and left.

 Both parties returned to the home and our client and her fiancé being arguing.
 She decided to remove herself from the situation.
 Her phone was low on battery and she got in her vehicle and turned on the ignition to charge her phone and wait until a friend could pick her up.
 Her fiancé called the police and reported she was driving.
 The officer noted the car had been parked in a different position when he first made contact with our client.
 She was arrested for DUI.

 At the first trial, the jury could not come to a decision and a mistrial was declared.
-The prosecution elected to re-file charges and retry the case.
+The prosecution elected to retry the case.
 At the second trial, Attorney Zach Louth asked the jurors during jury selection if they ever sat in the driver seat of a vehicle with the ignition on without any intent to drive.
 Most jurors had done so.
 During cross examination of the witnesses, Mr. Louth established no one saw our client actually driving the vehicle.
 He also established our client was intoxicated and knew she could not drive, she was being responsible by sitting in her car trying to call a friend to pick her up.
-He also brought out the fact the officer could not recall if our client was wearing a seatbelt.
+He also brought out the fact the officer could not recall if our client was wearing a seat belt.

 After only twenty-five minutes the jury returned with a not guilty verdict on all counts.
 (Client did testify)